jrpotter/notebook/calculus/limits.md

 %%ANKI
 Basic
 Why are indeterminate forms named the way they are?
-Back: Their values cannot be determined by the limit arithmetic properties alone.
+Back: Their values cannot be determined by the algebraic limit theorem.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1772297386166-->
 END%%